Inca Trail 3 Days to Machu Picchu

 • Extra Porter to carry personal hiker belongings, like sleeping bags and mattresses (maximum of 07 kilos (15.4 lbs. per explorer).

 • Meals: 02 breakfasts, three lunches, two dinners, two snacks, and afternoon tea, “coca fresh leaf tea.”
-Optional: vegetarian food is available upon request before coordination.
+Optional: vegetarian food is available upon request, subject to coordination.

 • Train back to Cusco from Machupicchu to Ollantaytambo